TarasovArtem/QA-Software---User-Creation-Process-Testing/README.md

 # Test Instructions

-## Precondition for Cashcog Software Testing
+## Precondition for QA challenge Software Testing

 Before you proceed with testing, make sure that both the backend and frontend of the "QA challenge" Software are properly launched and running.